Atomox/ExampleCode/aws_node_on_ec2.readme.md

-# Setup a Node instance on Amazon EC2.
+# Setup a Web Server on Amazon EC2.

+Here are the basic steps to set up a web server on AWS, using EC2 (server) and Route 53 (Domains / DNS).
+We'll use a simple Node.js Application when we get to the server portion, but you could do the same with a LAMP stack.

 ## A. Get a Server